I am kind of ok -

 the edges of frilly lettuce spilling out of a sandwich like lace,

 All of my notebooks packed with stray sheets, torn edges, scribbled on with various pens at inopportune times when I forgot

 another layer of peat on top of broken bones

-Pack it up tight an hold your breath -
+Pack it up nice ‘n tight now hold your breath -

 and lots, of time.